 Rijkswaterstaat undertakes a series of measures to protect the Dutch people against flooding.
 These measures range from the Delta Works to the Room for the River programme.
 Other important tasks of Rijkswaterstaat include managing water shortages during periods of drought and monitoring and improving water quality.

-In terms of the economy, goods transport by water is hugely important and that importance is growing constantly.
-Our waterways are increasingly used for recreational purposes.
 We are working actively to improve shipping traffic management and to manage and further develop the Dutch waterways network.

 Rijkswaterstaat not only monitors the quality and quantity of our water but also keeps a close eye on (the height of) riverbeds and the seabed.
-This is essential if we are to continue guaranteeing safety, and the availability of clean drinking water and usable information.